Our service was previously known as the Nottinghamshire Personality Disorder and Development Network.

 Our service users often have longstanding difficulties in relationships, early experiences of trauma, poor early attachments, and a pronounced difficulty in managing overwhelming emotions.
 Not everyone who uses our service has a diagnosis of personality disorder, but all will have significant issues with personality traits which are:

-We provide both Mentalization based groups (recommended by National Institute of Care and Excellent [NICE]) and psycho-education groups.
+We provide both Mentalization Based Treatment groups (recommended by National Institute of Care and Excellent [NICE]) and psycho-education groups.
 These vary in length from 12 weeks to 1 year.
 We provide group therapy, as it has been proven to have the most effective treatment (positive outcome) with this patient group.
 Service Users benefit from developing appropriate relationships with others who have similar experiences to themselves.

 The service covers Nottingham City and Nottinghamshire County.
 Services are offered in Nottingham City, Mansfield, Worksop and Newark.